 In the times of Acharya Udasi Baba, there would be only three people visiting the shrine.
 Namely, Dagdu Changediya, Hastimal Chnagediya and the mother of Badri Tokse.
 They too used to come only on Saturday.
 Now, daily there are over 13000 visitors.

 One of the unique aspects of the village Shingnapur is that houses here have no door- frames or locks on them for safety.

 A Trishula (trident) is placed along the side of the image and a Nandi (bull) image is on the south side.
 In front are the small images of Shiva and Hanuman.

 Generally, the temple has 30–45,000 visitors a day, which swells to around three lakh (i.e. three hundred thousand) on amavasya (the no moon day), believed to be the most auspicious day to appease Shani.

-According to a 400-year tradition, women are restricted from entering the inner sanctum.
-On 26 January 2016, a group of over 500 women, led by activist Trupti Desai, marched to the temple under the group “Bhumata Ranragani Brigade”, demanding entry into the Inner sanctum.
-They were stopped by the police.
+According to a 400-year tradition, women could not enter the inner sanctum.
+Therefore, on 26 January 2016, a group of over 500 women, led by activist Trupti Desai, marched to the temple under the group “Bhumata Ranragani Brigade”, demanding entry into the Inner sanctum.
+But the police stopped them.

-- From ‘Chaitra Shuddha Dashami’ to ‘Chaitrya Vadya Pratipada’, continuously, the chanting of God’s name and ‘Granthraj Dnyaneshwari Parayan’ is being performed.
+- Shri Shaneshchar Jayanti is God Shani’s birthday.
+From ‘Chaitra Shuddha Dashami’ to ‘Chaitrya Vadya Pratipada’, continuously, the priests chant the God’s name and perform the ‘Granthraj Dnyaneshwari Parayan’.